nico-aero/Detox/docs/Troubleshooting.Synchronization.md

 #### How do we wait manually?

-This makes sense only if we’re not waiting enough (or if We’ve disabled automatic synchronization).
+This makes sense only if we’re not waiting enough (or if we’ve disabled automatic synchronization).
 Use the `withTimeout()` API to wait until an expectation is met.
 The API is documented [here](/docs/APIRef.Expect.md#withtimeouttimeout).

 ### Tweaking and fine-tuning the synchronization mechanisms